-To do all this, Apple Watch will need conserve battery life where possible.
+For all this, Apple Watch will need to conserve battery life where possible.
 Apple thought about this and will implement a feature that reminds you to charge your Watch before you go to bed so you can get through the night.

 If you have multiple Apple Watches you will be able to use one only for Sleep Tracking and the other normally.
 Apple Watch will mimic the alarm on your phone but will also allow you to set the alarm to vibration only: this feature will be very convenient for couples who don’t have the same sleep schedule.